swoog/docs.fr-fr/docs/visual-basic/language-reference/operators/like-operator.md

 ---
-title: "Like (opérateur Visual Basic)" ms.date: 07/20/2015 ms.prod: .net
+title: Like (opérateur Visual Basic) ms.date: 07/20/2015
-ms.reviewer:
-ms.suite:
-ms.technology: devlang-visual-basic
-ms.topic: article
 f1_keywords:
 - Like
 - vb.Like